AdobeDocs/experience-manager-65.de-DE/help/forms/using/admin-help/creating-policy-sets.md

 ---
-title: Richtliniensätzen erstellen und verwalten
+title: Erstellen und Verwalten von Richtliniensätzen
 seo-title: Creating and managing policy sets
 description: Richtliniensätze dienen zum Gruppieren von Richtlinien mit einem gemeinsamen Zweck.
 Sie können Richtlinien in einem Richtliniensatz erstellen, bearbeiten und löschen.
 seo-description: Policy sets are used to group policies that have a common business purpose.
 You can create, edit and delete policies in a policy set.